mjhanninen/not-entirely-bad-py/README.md

 ## Features

 - Requires only Python 3 on the host
-- Uses standard `venv` module for virtual environment
+- Uses the standard `venv` module for the virtual environment
-- Uses internal `pip` for virtual environment
+- Does not leak packages from the virtual environment
 - Uses `pip-tools` for package dependency resolution
   - Direct dependencies are expressed in the `requirements.in` file
   - All dependencies are locked with the `requirements.txt` file
-- Adds project source directories (for exampe, `./src`) to `sys.path`
+- Adds project source directories (`./src`, `./test`, and `./notebooks`) to `sys.path`
 - Sports Jupyter notebooks alongside
-- Works very well on Windows and with Visual Studio Code too (although Powershell scripts are still TBD)
+- (The concept) works very well on Windows and with Visual Studio Code too (although Powershell scripts are still TBD)

 ## Key scripts